rsdoiel/antenna/archives/2025/planet_2025.22.md

 ---

-## Eight injured in firebomb attack on Colorado rally
+## Colorado rally attack suspect charged use of explosives

 date: 2025-06-02, from: RTÉ News

-Eight people were injured when a 45-year-old man yelled "Free Palestine" and threw incendiary devices into a crowd in Boulder, Colorado, where a demonstration to remember the Israeli hostages who remain in Gaza was taking place, US authorities said.
+A suspect in an attack on a pro-Israeli rally in Colorado that injured eight people was being held on an array of charges, including assault and the use of explosives, according to Boulder county records.

 <br>